Natural Language Processing RELIES on Linguistics: Evaluation

-Overall, linguistic diagnostics can come in many forms, and here we give a non-comprehensive overview.
-E.g., with their `CheckList' approach, \citet{ribeiro-etal-2020-beyond} test NLP systems in various categories, leveraging linguistic features (negation, part of speech, sentiment, etc.)\ to build templates.
-In a similar style, \citet{song-etal-2022-sling} create a data set for assessing LLM performance on various Chinese linguistic phenomena, and \citet{parcalabescu-etal-2022-valse} employ linguistic knowledge to design image-caption foils that reveal the behavior and understanding of V\&L systems in different visual-linguistic aspects. \citet{moore-2009-computational} outlines examples of challenges for models which require linguistic knowledge to unpack, such as structural parallelism and translation of ``WH'' questions.
-Automatic diagnostics for text generation systems can be conducted through controlled and targeted measurements on parsed semantic role \cite{lo-wu-2011-meant, fan-etal-2023-evaluating} or semantic (sub-)graph structures \cite{opitz-frank-2021-towards, opitz-2023-smatch} (which calls for research to improve the intrinsic NLP task of parsing).
-Finally, there is the large area of probing systems with linguistic structures \cite{tenney2018what-probing1,rama-etal-2020-probing, pimentel-etal-2020-information-probing3, starace-etal-2023-probing4}.
+Linguistic resources are also crucial for \textbf{system diagnostics} (including error analysis), which is a part of evaluation, but does not necessarily have the aim to produce a ``global'' ranking of AI systems.
+Instead, diagnostic methods help find more targeted improvement perspectives, with possible relevance even to broader society, since linguistic phenomena are often contingent with issues of societal interest, like gender biases in coreference \citep{rudinger-etal-2018-gender} or QA \citep{parrish-etal-2022-bbq}.\footnote{\citet{raji2021ai} generally argue for more targeted evaluation methods to track ``AI progress.''} Overall, linguistic diagnostics can come in many forms; here we give a small sample.
+The `CheckList' \citep{ribeiro-etal-2020-beyond} tests NLP systems in various aspects, using linguistic features (negation, part of speech, etc.)\ to build templates. \citet{song-etal-2022-sling} assess LLMs on Chinese linguistic phenomena, and \citet{parcalabescu-etal-2022-valse} employ linguistic aspects to study (computer) vision and language systems. \Citet{moore-2009-computational} discusses examples of challenges that require linguistic knowledge to unpack, such as structural parallelism and translation of ``WH'' questions.
+Automated diagnostics can be achieved, e.g., through targeted measurements on parsed semantic structures \citep[][calling for work on the intrinsic NLP task of parsing]{lo-wu-2011-meant, opitz-frank-2021-towards, fan-etal-2023-evaluating}, or stratifying evaluation data by semantic complexity \citep{antoine-etal-2024-linguistically}.
+Then there is a large area of probing systems with linguistic structures \cite{tenney2018what-probing1,rama-etal-2020-probing, pimentel-etal-2020-information-probing3, starace-etal-2023-probing4}, also tailored at certain branches of linguistics, e.g., psycholinguistics \cite{gauthier-etal-2020-syntaxgym, ettinger2020bert}.

-In sum, linguistics help take a system's fingerprint, evaluate a system in a particular categories, and foster understanding of complex models by binding observed behaviour to interpretable linguistic categories (cf.~\textbf{I}nterpretability, \Cref{sec:explain_and_interpret}).